 As of Oct.
 1, 2019, states have the option to use Title IV-E funds for prevention services for eligible children at risk of foster care placement and their families, based on a federally approved Prevention Services Plan.

 Over the last year, DCYF partnered with communities and stakeholders to build a comprehensive plan that helps children and families who are at risk of entering foster care receive enhanced support in areas such as in-home skill-based programs and services, mental health services and substance abuse prevention and treatment.

 On Dec.
 20, 2019, DCYF submitted the Prevention Plan to the federal Children’s Bureau to implement the Family First Prevention Services Act (FFPSA).
 Washington is one of a small handful of states to do so.
 We received feedback from the Children’s Bureau in March 2020 on our Prevention plan and made changes to the plan to address that feedback.
 We submitted an amended plan on April 30, 2020 and received a request for additional information regarding our evaluation approach for the evidence based practices.
-We addressed that feedback and submitted an amended plan on July 31, 2020, but the plan is not yet approved.
-The plan must be approved by the Children’s Bureau before we can access the Title IV-E funds.
+We addressed that feedback and submitted an amended plan on July 31, 2020.

 DCYF started planning for implementation and working to secure funding to support implementation.
 Multiple workgroups will be developed to focus on developing project plans.
 These workgroups will include staff from across DCYF, providers, tribes, external partners and stakeholders.
 Partnership across systems will be critical to bring this to life in Washington.